timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 \end{align*}
 $$

-3. Prove that the the area of a sector with the radius calculated above is indeed a maximum.
+3. Prove that the area of a sector with the radius calculated above is indeed a maximum.

 $$
 \begin{align*}